 Pensionable Pay and Salary Sacrifice

-HMRC approved salary sacrifice arrangements where an employee has their contractual pay reduced by an agreed amount (supported by a variation to their contract) in return for a tax assessable benefit in kind from which income tax liability is then removed will remain pensionable under the 2015 Scheme (where the benefit in kind is specified in the employee’s contract of employment as being a pensionable emolument).
+HMRC approved salary sacrifice arrangements where an employee has their contractual pay reduced by an agreed amount (supported by a variation to their contract) in return for a tax assessable benefit in kind from which income tax liability is then removed are pensionable (where the benefit in kind is specified in the employee’s contract of employment as being a pensionable emolument).

-The exception is any salary sacrificed for a car or any other vehicle, which cannot be pensionable.
+The exception is any salary sacrificed for a car or any other motor vehicle, which cannot be pensionable.

 However, from 6 April 2017, significant reforms to salary sacrifice arrangements were introduced by the Government.
-The reforms markedly restricted the types of benefits in kind which can benefit from income tax and National Insurance contribution advantages via a salary sacrifice arrangement.t
+The reforms markedly restricted the types of benefits in kind which can benefit from income tax and National Insurance contribution (NIC) advantages via a salary sacrifice arrangement.
+Employer contributions into registered pension schemes were excluded from the April 2017 changes.
+Employers and LGPS(NI) members can continue to benefit from income tax and National Insurance savings when pension contributions are paid through a salary sacrifice arrangement.

+Salary sacrificed through a Shared Cost Additional Voluntary Contribution (SCAVC) is pensionable if the employer specifies in the employee’s contract of employment that the contribution the employer makes to the SCAVC is a pensionable emolument.

 Where holiday entitlement is sold in return for additional remuneration the extra pay will not be pensionable as it is a ‘payment in consideration of loss of holidays’.